CivicActions/agile-california/documentation/usds-checklist.md

 1. End-to-end tests for mobile and desktop viewports were developed using the open-source [Selenium Builder](https://github.com/SeleniumBuilder/se-builder) testing framework.
 Tests run in fully managed Docker based [Google Chrome](https://hub.docker.com/r/selenium/standalone-chrome/) and [Mozilla Firefox](https://hub.docker.com/r/selenium/standalone-firefox/) Selenium driven browsers, and test profile and mapping functionality.
 2. We used Jenkins to run the automated tests on each candidate deploy and notify us immediately on Slack if tests passed of failed.
 Tests were automated using the [se-interpreter](https://github.com/Zarkonnen/se-interpreter) runner and run in Firefox and Chrome browsers.
 3. The build process runs on every git push, and includes automated tests.
-4. We use automated deployment that can be initiated with a single slack command to automatically create a new AWS EC2 server instance and deploy the entire stack onto it.
+4. We use automated deployment that can be initiated with a single Slack command to automatically create a new AWS EC2 server instance and deploy the entire stack onto it.
 5. No - in this rapid prototype, we have not invested in performance testing.
 Our monitoring system and Google Analytics can provide response time data.

 #### Key questions